zuk881/React-memory-game/README.md

 # React-memory-game
 React memory game that challenges user to only click each image once!
+If you click on an image more than once, it will announce you lose and restart game.
+If you click on unique images it will let you know you were correct and keep track of the number of correct choices.
+You win by clicking on only unique images 12 times.
 [Try it here!](https://zuk881.github.io/GifTastic/
 )

 ![catGif](https://i.imgur.com/TZreltD.png)

-### Using
-Click on each image only once.
-If you click on an image more than once, it will announce you lose and restart game.
-If you click on unique images it will let you know you were correct and keep track of the number of correct choices.
-You win by clicking on only unique images 12 times.

-### Installing
+## Installing
 To run the application locally, you will need to clone the repository to your local machine.
 ### HTTPS:
 #### https://github.com/zuk881/React-memory-game.git